SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 3. Automatable CC's for MIDI Clips

->You can automate MIDI CC's 0-121, with 120 being Pitch Bend and 121 being After Touch
+>You can automate MIDI CC's 0-121, with 1 being Mod Wheel, 120 being Pitch Bend and 121 being After Touch
+>See Appendix below for an overview of the MIDI CC to Grid Shortcut mappings

 It can be thought of as a layer sitting on top of the Clip View for Synths, Kits, MIDI, and Audio clip types.